MicrosoftDocs/appcenter-docs/docs/transition/index.md

 ## The three stages of the transition

-Stage 1 & 2 are done and we're currently working on stage 3.
+Stage 1 & 2 are done and we're currently working on Stage 3.

 ### Stage 1: Your HockeyApp data in App Center